beatobongco/TIL/day_notes/2019-02-09_Never_Split_the_Difference.md

 * How can I help to make this better for us?
 * How would you like me to proceed?
-* What is it hat brought us into this situation?
+* What is it that brought us into this situation?
 * How can we solve this problem?
 * What's the objective?
 What are we trying to accomplish here?
 * How am I supposed to do that?